 The appearance of design will, or will probably arise in the universe given certain initial conditions and the laws of motion.

-The shift in understanding this difference in explanation is based on Turing’s discovery of undecidability in computation and also Godel’s proof of incompleteness for mathematical proofs.
+The shift in understanding (this difference in explanation) is based on Turing’s discovery of undecidability in computation and also Godel’s proof of incompleteness for mathematical proofs.
 Prokopenko et. al., have a paper “Self-referential basis of undecidable dynamics”, that explores this relationship between computation, formal proofs, and dynamical systems.
-The paper investigates the importance of undecidability, universality, diagonalization, and self-reference in each of these formulations and arrives at several requirements for these systems.
+This paper investigates the importance of undecidability, universality, diagonalization, and self-reference in each of these formulations and arrives at several requirements for these systems.
 These are (1) the capability of expressing negation, (2) an infinite computational substrate, and (3) program-data duality.

-The determination in CT of the impossible relies on the conceptualization of systems which are dependent on all three of these characteristics.
+The determination in CT of the impossible relies on the conceptualization of systems which rely on all three of these characteristics.
 This requirement for an infinite computational substrate is obviously not possible in the physical world.
 In fact, it is this observation as to why Deutsch makes the argument that all abstract proofs are dependent on physics.
 Negation is necessary for logic and also the expression about the impossible (i.e. what is not possible).
-Here, CT defines something fundamental about information.
-Information is the counterfactual properties of physical systems.
+Here, CT defines something more fundamental about information.
+Information is the counterfactual properties of a physical system.
 The final requirement of program-data duality is in fact the most curious since it is less than obvious.
-However, it is important to notice that Propenko et. al.’s analysis of Turing undecideability and Godel incompleteness are dependent on very simple notions such as (1) information, (2) computation and (3) programs expressible as information.
+However, it is important to notice that Propenko et. al.’s analysis of Turing undecidability and Godel incompleteness are dependent on very simple notions such as (1) information, (2) computation and (3) programs expressible as information.

-Deep Learning learns a crude form of causality graph that is solely based on induction.
+Deep Learning learns a fuzzy form of causality graph that is solely based on induction.
 This is where Deutsch is also extremely informative in that he points out the limits of induction.
 Induction is unable to replace erroneous explanations.
 In short, induction alone is missing critical components required for knowledge discovery.
 It’s basically missing what I would call “ingenuity”.
-This ingenuity is expressed in explanations that are counterfactual in nature and not inductive.
+Ingenuity can be expressed in explanations that are counterfactual in nature and not inductive.

 it is a fundamental idea of constructor theory that any transformation that is not forbidden by the laws of physics can be achieved given the requisite knowledge.
 There is no third possibility: either the laws of physics forbid it, or it is achievable.
 This accounts for another aspect of the evolutionary story.
 Ever better constructors can be produced, without limit, given the relevant knowledge, instantiated in digital recipes.